inBeat/inbeat-website/content/top-influencers/tiktok/tattoo-artists/_index.md

 ---
-title: Top 10 Tattoo-Artists TikTok Influencers In 2023
+title: Top 10 Tattoo-Artists TikTok Influencers In 2024
 description: >-
-  Find top tattoo-artists TikTok influencers in 2023.
-Most popular hashtags: #tattooartist #tattoo #fyp #tattoos.
+  Find top tattoo-artists TikTok influencers in 2024.
+Most popular hashtags: #fyp #tattoo #tattooartist #stitch.
 platform: TikTok
-hits: 513
+hits: 510
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our database has 513 TikTok influencers like this for you to contact.
+text_bottom: inBeat aggregates 510 TikTok influencers like this for you to connect with.
 profiles:
   - username: "bluerosetattoo"
     fullname: >-